Kita Ikki and Japanese Fascism

 Jiang Qing’s Confucian Alternative to Democracy.

 Jiang identifies three forms of political legitimacy: spiritual legitimacy, cultural legitimacy, and popular legitimacy.
 Spiritual legitimacy is based on the power of morality and faith.
 Cultural legitimacy is based on the power of tradition and history.
 Popular legitimacy is based on the power of the people.
 Effective implementation of the Way must be based on maintaining proper balance between all three forms of legitimacy.
 If too much emphasis is placed on a single form of legitimacy, disharmony and calamity is the result.
-This is not to say that no form of legitimacy should be given precedence over another; indeed, the classics clearly state that heaven (sacred legitimacy) is sovereign over earth (cultural legitimacy) and man (popular legitimacy).2
+This is not to say that all forms of legitimacy are equal, however, as will be soon shown; indeed Jiang’s conception of balance is strictly vertical and not horizontal in nature.2

 While monarchy has historically been the means through which legitimate authority has been realized in China, Jiang argues that the present circumstances no longer support such a system and that any future system must be based on the tripartite separation of powers.
 But in contrast to western democracies where this separation is based on executive, legislative, and judicial authority, Jiang proposes separation along the lines of spiritual, cultural, and popular authority.
 The highest branch of government in Jiang’s model is the Academy.
 The academy is entirely the domain of spiritual authority.
 Its main function is to ensure that the rest of the government continues to uphold a Confucian values and traditions.
 To fulfill its role, the Academy is granted six powers: the power of supervision and remonstrance, the power of education and examination, the power over rituals of state, the power of recall, the power of mediation between the other bodies of state, and the power to uphold morality.3